| East L.A.

 Beatle songs and continued to do so throughout the 60s, as

-it evolved into Mark & the Escorts, The Men From S.O.U.N.D.,
+it evolved from Mark & the Escorts to the Men From S.O.U.N.D.

-boom in East Los Angeles which happened simultaneously to
+boom in East Los Angeles that happened simultaneously with

 the Liverpool explosion.
 Like in Liverpool, East L.A.